The Tijuana Border Fence at the Pacific Ocean

 These days, border fences and walls are a hot button political issue.
 But back when I visited about a decade ago, it was just a mildly amusing sight to see a fence extending into the ocean.
 What a weird international border.

-Visiting the Tijuana border fence
+Tijuana border fence beach

-You can’t approach this border fence from the U.S. side – that part of California is desolate and mountainous.
 According to the LA Times, that part of the U.S. is called Border Field State Park.
-It’s a former navy airfield with fences around the property, so getting to this spot on the U.S. side will be very difficult.
+It’s a former navy airfield with fences around the property.

 Here’s a map of the border.
 On the Mexican side, there’s a bullfighting arena right next to the border.
 Just a short walk further south is a shopping area with Starbucks and Walmart.

-I stopped by this border while spending the day in Tijuana with a local couchsurfing friend.
-We didn’t go to see the fence specifically.
+We didn’t come to see the fence specifically.
 We just intended to see the beach.
 Seeing the Tijuana border fence was something I hadn’t expected.

 Perhaps someday, as former First Lady Pat Nixon once mused, there won’t be a need for borders.
+“I hope there won’t be a fence too long here,” she said in 1971 when she visited Border Fence State Park.